BudTrainer's Big Bud Academy

 2. When is it time to transplant my plants?

-To peek at your roots, simply pop the bottom of the BudCups and have a peek at your roots!
+To peek at your roots, simply pop the bottom of the BudCups!

 Man popping the rootball on a BudCups transplant cup